cyfrost/gmail-electron/README.md

 - [Cyrus Frost](https://github.com/cyfrost)

-The original authors of the upstream project are different, see [here](https://github.com/timche/gmail-desktop) for more info.
+The original authors of this project are different, see [here](https://github.com/timche/gmail-desktop) for more info.

 ## License